KrisHHFI/Plant_App/README.md

 # Plant App

 ## About
-A simple plant app, made in a week.
+A cross-platform mobile app, made in a week.
+The app enables the user to store a virtual record of their plants.
+Users can attach a local image or take a new one through the device camera.

 <br/>